January 13, 2021

 Never before has a pope named himself Francis, but that changed when Jorge Mario Bergoglio was chosen as the next Catholic pope.
 A Vatican spokesman has now confirmed that Jorge named himself after the saint of Assisi, rather than the 16th-century Jesuit missionary.
-You can learn more about the original St. Francis, known for his ministry to the poor, during a culinary trip to Umbria and a visit to the charming Umbrian city of Assisi.
+You can learn more about the original St. Francis, known for his ministry to the poor, during a culinary trip to Umbria and a visit to the charming Umbrian city of Assisi, which is a town we definitely recommend seeing.

 CNN Vatican expert John Allen says, St. Francis of Assisi’s name symbolizes “poverty, humility, simplicity, and rebuilding the Catholic church.
 The new pope is sending a signal that this will not be business as usual.”